louity/pyscatharm/README.md

 ## Authors

-Louis Thiry, based on code by Edouard Oyallon, Eugene Belilovsky and Sergey Zagoruyko
+Louis Thiry inspired by code from Edouard Oyallon, Eugene Belilovsky and Sergey Zagoruyko